Tito's Blue Train: Cars for transporting cars (series MD, 98-30)

 Cars of the MD series are closed single-deck luggage cars for transporting cars.
 They are equipped with devices for washing the car during the trip.
 It can travel in regular trains.
 The capacity of the MD car is 4 cars.
 The maximum permitted height of vehicles that can be loaded is 1.75 meters.
 The car has a through-line electric heating system, its own HAGENUK heating, two or one extra bed for the car companion.
 The maximum speed 140 km/h.
 "NO" exchange mode.

 Salon cars (Salon series, 09-80)

 The capacity of the car is ten double beds and one single (6 cabins).
 They have a lounge area, a vacuum toilet, a bathroom in the main cabin, a kitchen.
 The cars are air-conditioned.
 The maximum speed of these cars is 160 km/h.
 "RIC" exchange mode.
 Circuit type "Z".
-I can travel in regular trains.
+It can travel in regular trains.
 The cars are not part of the Blue Train.
 They have a 56 kW MERCEDES diesel generator and a HAGENUK multi-system car heating device with the option of choosing a heating source: electricity, oil or steam.